 It is a rhizomatous perennial, and aggressively invades fields, where it quickly forms dense populations, crowding out native grasses.
-It can grow to 1 meter in height, with coarse lower leaves forming a mat.
+It can grow to 1 meter in height, its coarse lower leaves forming a mat.

-The tall stems hold daisy like flowers which form hundreds of seeds at maturity.
+The tall stems hold daisy-like flowers which form hundreds of seeds at maturity.